roberthallatt999/scss-boilerplate/readme.md

 A simple boilerplate for developing a site with SCSS (credit to and inspired by https://github.com/KittyGiraudel/sass-boilerplate/tree/master).

+This has been tested and works for Mac OS.

 ## Requirments

 - [node.js](https://nodejs.org/en) - version 16